There are some qualifications you need to know before entering the youth pastorate.

 Youth pastors aren’t lazy.
 Youth ministry is not only fun and games.
 Being a youth pastor is not a “cute” job.
 Youth pastors are not only “THE YOUTH PASTOR.”

-Youth pastors need to be OXs!
+Youth pastors need to be oxes!
 We have to realize everything hangs on the youth pastors leadership.

 Confronting problems and conflict is a huge part of youth ministry.
-If not prepared on how to handle conflict, problems will destroy you.
+If you are not prepared on how to handle conflict, problems will destroy you.
 Youth pastors need to know how to discipline.
 If they don’t know how to discipline, their students will run all of them!
 I guarantee it.
-Youth pastors need to know how to spot out a wolf and rebuke a wolf.
-You will not know if your are a Shepard until a wolf shows up.
+Youth pastors need to know how to spot a wolf and rebuke a wolf.
+You will not know if your are a shepherd until a wolf shows up.
 It is difficult rebuking your students, but they need it and your youth ministry needs it.
-Youth ministry is one big-difficult conversation.
+Youth ministry is one big, difficult conversation.

 Great Family/Relational Person